 With school heading back in session, Labor Day sales are always a hit, no matter your age.
 Take a trip to Destiny USA to shop sales at select vendors.
 Find your new wardrobe, shoes, accessories, supplies, and more.
 You can supplement your shopping trip with lunch at one of their great restaurants or take an afternoon break playing games at Dave n Busters, test your thinking skills with an escape room or discover an array of interesting animals at Little Ray’s Nature Center.

+How familiar are you with the Syracuse brewery scene?
 With plenty of places offering outdoor seating, LDW is a fun opportunity to test out new or new places offering delicious drinks.
 From craft beer to crafty cocktails, the greater Syracuse area offers wineries, breweries, pubs, and chic patios where you can discover your new favorite drink.
-Interested in discovering other ways to sample some of the finest drinks in Syracuse?
-Check out the SOS or Sip on Syracuse trail and plan your crawl today.
+Check out the SOS or Sip on Syracuse trail and discover your favorite brewery or even just your favorite new brew today!

 Listen to the Music

-While you won't find any music coming from St. Joe's Amp the weekend of Labor Day check out the lineup of all-star acts you’ll hear coming from Chevy Court throughout Labor Day Weekend.
+While you won't find any music coming from St. Joe's Amp the weekend of Labor Day check out some of the all-star acts you’ll hear at Chevy Court throughout Labor Day Weekend.

 You can find more music happening at Chevy Park as well.